Basje1975/datinggame/README.md

       "How do you like to be touched to build anticipation?", "What’s your idea of the perfect sexy outfit for me?", "Would you ever want to try a quickie in a risky place?"
+      "What’s your favorite way to be kissed that drives you wild?"
+      "Have you ever wanted to try sexting?
+What would you say first?"
+      "What’s a fantasy involving costumes or dress-up you want to explore?"
+      "What’s the sexiest thing I’ve ever done that surprised you?"
+      "How do you feel about teasing with ice cubes or warm oils?"
+      "What’s a secret spot on your body that’s incredibly sensitive?"
+      "Have you ever wanted to try a sensual dance for me?"
+      "What’s your favorite way to initiate intimacy unexpectedly?"
+      "How do you feel about using scented candles or music to set the mood?"
+      "What’s a sexy phrase or word you want me to say more often?"
+      "What’s your favorite way to be touched that’s slow and teasing?"
+      "Have you ever wanted to try a massage that leads to something more?"
+      "What’s a daring place you want to kiss me passionately?"
+      "How do you feel about incorporating flavored lubricants or edible treats?"
+      "What’s a secret move or touch that always makes you shiver?"
+      "Have you ever had a naughty dream about me that you want to share?"
+      "What’s your favorite way to build anticipation before intimacy?"
+      "How do you feel about role reversal or switching roles in bed?"
+      "What’s one thing you want to whisper in my ear during a romantic moment?"
+      "What’s your favorite way to be surprised with affection?"
     ],
     naughty: [
       "What’s one naughty thought you had about me today?",